-- 87. Section 18 introduces schedule 2, which contains modifications of certain enactments. - 88.
-Paragraphs 1 to 4 of schedule 2 provides for a number of repeals and amendments consequential upon the new provision being made in the Bill. - 89.
+- 90. Section 18 introduces schedule 2, which contains modifications of certain enactments. - 91.
+Paragraphs 1 to 4 of schedule 2 provides for a number of repeals and amendments consequential upon the new provision being made in the Bill. - 92.
 Paragraph 1 repeals and amends certain provisions of the Public Order Act 1986.
-Paragraph 2 provides that the existing statutory aggravation in respect of race provided for in section 96 of the Crime and Disorder Act 1998 is repealed.
-Paragraph 3 provides that the existing statutory aggravation in respect of religion provided for in section 74 (offences aggravated by religious prejudice) of the Criminal Justice (Scotland) Act 2003 is repealed.
-Paragraph 4 provides that the existing statutory aggravations in relation to disability, sexual orientation and transgender identity provided for in the Offences (Aggravation by Prejudice) (Scotland) Act 2009 are repealed.
+Paragraph 1A provides that the offence of racially-aggravated harassment provided for in the Criminal Law (Consolidation) (Scotland) Act 1995 is repealed.
+Paragraph 2 provides that the statutory aggravation in respect of race provided for in section 96 of the Crime and Disorder Act 1998 is repealed.
+Paragraph 3 provides that the statutory aggravation in respect of religion provided for in section 74 (offences aggravated by religious prejudice) of the Criminal Justice (Scotland) Act 2003 is repealed.
+Paragraph 4 provides that the statutory aggravations in relation to disability, sexual orientation and transgender identity provided for in the Offences (Aggravation by Prejudice) (Scotland) Act 2009 are repealed.